harrypmdev/worthing-sw/README.md

 - During implementation of the edit post page, an issue was encountered in which the page would appear briefly, then switch to a loading spinner which would never end.
-- Many issues regarding race conditions were investigated it.
+- Many issues regarding race conditions were investigated.
 - It turned out to be a simple case of incorrect variable naming.
 The <code>useEditPostData</code> hook returns a boolean if the hook has finished loading, but was being saved to a variable called '<code>isLoading</code>'.
 - The ternary expression was therefore rendering the opposite of what it should be, and rendering the spinner exactly when